sys-bio/tellurium/docs/antimony.rst

    S1 in comp2 = 5;

-Here are Antimony's rules for determining which compartment something is
+Here are Antimony’s rules for determining which compartment something is
 in:

 -  If the symbol has been declared to be in a compartment, it is in that